Course Outline

 Details of early feedback on progress

 Formative example self-check questions will be provided in learning activities each week providing immediate feedback.
-A Zoom drop in session will be held prior to Week 4 to respond to any questions regarding the learning activities and provide general feedback.
+A Zoom drop in session will be early on to respond to any questions regarding the learning activities and provide general feedback.

 Assessment tasks